IanSeng/CMPUT404_PROJECT/README.md

 python manage.py dbshell // access local database
 \dt                      // see existing tables
 DROP TABLE <table_name>;
 \q to quit

+// This will work if you need to recreate the table python manage.py dbshell
+DELETE FROM django_migrations WHERE app = 'app_name'; # e.g. posts
+\q to quit
+python manage.py makemigrations app_name
+python manage.py migrate
 ```

 If you're making any DB changes, make sure PostgreSQL has started then